smart-edge-open/specs/architecture.md

 More details about the APIs can be found here [Edge Application APIs](https://www.openness.org/resources).

 Whitepaper describing the details of the CUPS support in EPC can be found here [Edge Application APIs](https://www.openness.org/resources).

+## Edge cloud applications
+OpenNESS Applications can onboarded and provisioned on the edge node only through OpenNESS Controller.
+The first step in Onboarding involves uploading the application image to the controller through the web interface.
+Both VM and Container images are supported.

+OpenNESS application can be categorised in different ways depending on the scenarios.

+- Depending on the OpenNESS APIs support
+  - Applications calling EAA APIs for providing or consuming service on the edge cloud along with servicing end-users traffic
+  - Applications not availing any services on the edge cloud just servicing end-user traffic

+- Depending on the Application Execution platform
+  - Application running natively on Edge node in a VM/Container provisioned by the OpenNESS controller
+  - Application running on Local breakout not provisioned by the OpenNESS controller

+- Depending on the servicing the end-user traffic
+  - Producer Application
+  - Consumer Application

+### Producer Application

+### Consumer Application

+## OpenNESS OS environment

+## OpenNESS steps to get started